What is patching?

 Patch Compliance dashboards are critical for emergency patching, and since these usually still need to run in some kind of seven day maintenance windows, the capability to quickly understand deployment success rates and patch compliance across specific groups or populations is very important.

-Deployment success rates and patch compliance for emergency patching are mostly measured using job results, and also with trailing reports in BMC Decision Support for Server Automation.
+Deployment success rates and patch compliance for emergency patching are mostly measured using job results, and also with trailing reports in BMC Decision Support for Server Automation or TrueSight Smart Reporting for Server Automation.

 Where to go from here